idibau/cs2bim/docs/configuration_overview.md

 can find the full and more technical documentation of the configuration file [here](./configuration_schema.md).

 The configuration is divided into several sections:

+- **Logging**
-- **Logging**: Set the application's log level (e.g., DEBUG, INFO).
+Set the application's log level (e.g., DEBUG, INFO).
+- **Connections**
-- **Connections**: Provide connection settings for Redis and Database access.
+Provide connection settings for Redis and Database access.
+- **Internationalization (i18n)**
-- **Internationalization (i18n)**: Specify translation files to support multiple languages.
+Specify translation files to support multiple languages.
-- **External Data (STAC, TIN)**: Configure where the application remote data sources (STAC APIs) can be found.
+- **External Data (STAC, TIN)**
+Configure where the application remote data sources (STAC APIs) can be found.
+- **IFC Export**
-- **IFC Export**: Define how data will be structured and exported to IFC.
+Define how data will be structured and exported to IFC.

 The concepts and principles of the configuration and the most important parameters are described in the following sections.